 How do I get hard inquiries removed from my credit report?

 If you have overdue hard inquiries or a reported inquiry by mistake, you can have them removed.
-A simple and effective way to remove a hard inquiry from your credit report is to submit a formal dispute to either credit reporting bureaus, the company that created the inquiry, or both.
+A simple and effective way to remove a hard inquiry from your credit report is to submit a formal dispute letter to either credit reporting bureaus, the company that pulled your report, or both.

-For example, if you applied for a credit card more than two years ago and the inquiry still shows on your credit report, you can simply dispute it credit reporting agencies that reported it and/or your credit card company.
+For example, suppose you applied for a credit card more than two years ago, and the inquiry still appears on your credit report.
+In this case, you can dispute this inquiry to the credit reporting agencies that reported it and/or your credit card company.
 Your dispute letter should include all evidence, details, and information regarding the dispute and inquiry.

 How do hard inquiries affect your credit score?

-According to CapitalOne, the effect of a hard inquiry on your credit score is minimal especially when you have good credit.
+According to CapitalOne, the effect of a hard inquiry on your credit score is minimal, especially when you have good credit.
 Hard inquiries account for only 10% of your FICO score.
-Each hard inquiry will drop your credit score about 5 points on average.
-Since different companies use different scoring models, you might see a slight difference in your credit scores from different credit scoring agencies.
+Since different companies use different scoring models, you might see a slight difference in your credit scores from other credit scoring agencies.
 It is possible that your credit score can drop as much as 10 points from a single hard inquiry.

 Does your credit score go up when a hard inquiry drops off?